henry-luo/mark/docs/index.md

 </script>
 ```

-Note: /dist/mark.js has bundled mark.mutate.js, mark.convert.js and mark.selector.js and all dependencies with it, and is meant to run in browser.
+Note: /dist/mark.js has bundled all sub-modules and all dependencies with it, and is meant to run in browser.
 The entire script is about 14K after gzip.
 It supports latest browsers, including Chrome, Safari, Firefox, Edge.

 *If you just want the core functional API, without the sub-modules, you can also use mark.core.js, which is only 7K after gzip.
 You can also refer to the package.json to create your own custom bundle with the sub-modules you need.*